psas/electric-feed-system-prototype/Documentation/ME493/README_COPY.md

 ### Outcomes:

+The expected outcomes of the PSAS EFS capstone project are as follows.

 1. Detailed design explanation.

+This document is geared towards leaving fellow PSAS engineers with a complete overview of the detailed design process for further work and scaling.
+This document includes the theory that when into developing the EFS system

 2. EFS technology development platform.

+The EFS technology development platform is to serve as a completed unit for future development of the electric feed system.
+The platform allows for the continued testing of EFS, modification to EFS components and subsystems,

 3. Manufacturing/controls/testing procedures.
 4. Completed EFS water test assembly with part drawings and 3-axis CNC machine code for reproducibility.
 5. Evaluation of pump performance and accompanying documentation e.g., Performance curves, BEP, spec sheets, future work.